mcraiha/WhisperDragonWPF/README.md

 Finished:
 * Basic project
+* Password generator
+* CommonSecrets integration

 Under development:
-* Password generator
+* Finalizing open and save

 Not started:
-* CommonSecrets integration

 ## How to install